stanford-marlowe/docs.marlowe.stanford.edu/docs/modules/cudatoolkit.md

 module load stockcuda/12.6.2
 ```

-Since it is a stock cuda install, some HPC libraries are missing, so it is highly recommended to use [nvhpc](./nvhpc.md) instead.
-It is also only sporadically updated.
+Since it is a stock cuda install, some HPC libraries are missing.
+Due to this, it is highly recommended to use [nvhpc](./nvhpc.md) instead.
+The stock cuda toolkit module is also only sporadically updated.